 “If the enemy group is sub-human, they’re not meant to be treated like humans and killing them is okay”, so the rationale goes.
 This sort of dehumanization tends to be accompanied by the feelings of disgust and contempt for the members of the dehumanized group.

-Origins of dehumanization: Why are humans so special?
+Dehumanization psychology: Why are humans so special?

 Dehumanization by definition requires putting humans and human-like qualities on a pedestal.
 Only when you ascribe high value to humanness can you demote non-humanness to a low level.
 But why do we do this?